 - The Elder Scrolls:

-- Kynareth is a member of the Nine Divines, and thus a more benevolent deity than a Daedric Prince.
+- Kynareth is one of the Aedra, the et'Ada ("original spirits") who made sacrifices during the creation of Mundus, the mortal plane.
+She is a prominent member of the Nine Divines, a Saintly Church considered far more benevolent than any Daedric Prince.
 The Nords worship her as "Kyne", the shieldmaiden, war goddess, and weather goddess.
 She is one of the most beloved of the gods, with Nords invoking her name to grant them strength in battle and carry them to Sovngarde if they fall.
-When one character abandons her worship of Kyne after realizing what a blatant Catch-22 Dilemma this is note , she is unambiguously regarded as wrong by even her own son.
+In The Elder Scrolls Online, when one character abandons her worship of Kyne after realizing what a blatant Catch-22 Dilemma this is note , she is unambiguously regarded as wrong by even her own son.
 Even though he only survived a Hopeless War because of cowardice and desertion, he vows to return to battle if Kyne spares his mother and gives her a chance to become faithful again.

-- Happens In-Universe in Slightly Damned with Mother Gaia who alongside Father Syndel both created Medius and the races living there but she and her angels received the glory while Syndel and his demons were shunned, eventually he grew jealous and had the demons invade Medius in retaliation and she sent the angels to drive them off but we see in the story that they could be every bit as brutal as the demons.
+- Slightly Damned: This happens In-Universe with Mother Gaia, who alongside Father Syndel created Medius and the races living there, but she and her angels received the glory while Syndel and his demons were shunned.
+Eventually he grew jealous and had the demons invade Medius in retaliation, and she sent the angels to drive them off, but we see in the story that they could be every bit as brutal as the demons.